 I work on the shifting global economy and the rise of the east.
 My current writing is on global hegemony and world leadership in global economic policy-making.
 I think of my empirical research as seeking to make large things visible to the naked eye.

 At LSE I am Senior Fellow at LSE IDEAS.
 I am Tan Chin Tuan Visiting Professor in the Economics Department at the National University of Singapore.
-May-June 2010, I was visiting professor of economics at Tsinghua University, Beijing; April 2011, Nanyang Technological University, Singapore.
 I served on Malaysia’s National Economic Advisory Council, 2009-2011.

 PLACES I UPDATE

 I'm writing a book Ordering the World: Truth to Power (manuscript only in very rough draft), my attempt to organize the different things I've been writing and speaking on.

 08 April 2015 “ 改革措施得力 经济增速合理-China's New Normal: What These Reforms Might Achieve” (originally published China's People's Daily 02 April 2015.
 English version “China's New Normal and the AIIB” 09 April 2015)